LiechtensteinOfficial Name: Principality of Liechtenstein

 Arrest notifications in Liechtenstein: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the U.S. Embassy in Bern as soon as you are arrested or detained in Liechtenstein.

-If you are going to participate in mountain activities (summer and winter) we strongly urge you to buy mountain search and rescue insurance.
-Alpine hazards such as avalanches and snow drifts, landslides and flooding, glacial crevasses, falling rocks, sun exposure, and sudden weather changes exist throughout the year.
-Follow the advice given by local authorities and guides, take note of weather forecasts and conditions, if possible, be in a team of two and inform someone of your plans.
+SPECIAL CIRCUMSTANCES: If you are going to participate in mountain activities (summer and winter) we strongly urge you to buy mountain search and rescue insurance.
+Alpine hazards, such as avalanches and snow drifts, landslides and flooding, glacial crevasses, falling rocks, sun exposure, and sudden weather changes, exist throughout the year.
+You should stay on designated paths, follow the advice given by local authorities and guides, take note of weather forecasts and conditions, if possible, be in a team of two, and inform someone of your plans.

-Costs of search and rescue operations are your, and/or your family’s responsibility.
+Costs of search and rescue operations are yours and/or your family’s responsibility.
 Search and rescue insurance coverage is available in Liechtenstein and Switzerland and a membership can be purchased at any Swiss or Liechtenstein post office.
 The Swiss National Rescue organization (REGA) coordinates search and rescue operations throughout Europe.
-You may also purchase a membership by visiting their website for further information.
-(An iPhone app is also available.)
+You may also purchase a membership by visiting their website (an iPhone app is also available.)
 Search and Rescue coverage must not be confused with your travel insurance.
 REGA membership will not medevac you back to the United States (this insurance is solely for search and rescue operations within Europe).

 LGBT RIGHTS: Lesbian, gay, bisexual, and transgender (LGBT) individuals enjoy full rights in Liechtenstein.
 The LGBT community is protected by anti-discrimination laws, and there are no legal or governmental impediments to the organization of LGBT events.
-For further information on LGBT travel, please read our Information for LGBT Travelers page.
+For more detailed information about LGBT rights in Liechtenstein you may review the State Department’s Country Reports on Human Rights Practices for 2013 and read our LGBT Travel Information page.

 ACCESSIBILITY: While in Liechtenstein, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Certain difficulties may be encountered for people with disabilities, and Liechtenstein is in the process of improving its facilities.
-Most cantons have already implemented some provisions for persons with disabilities, but there is no country-wide standard.
 A new law in Liechtenstein states that all new buildings and restaurants must be made wheelchair accessible.
 To date, experts estimate that 50 percent of public buildings are now wheelchair accessible.

 Medical care in Liechtenstein is good.
 For serious illnesses or complicated bone fractures, patients are transferred to the appropriate specialized hospitals in Switzerland and Austria.
 Over-the-counter medicine is available at pharmacies, and a pharmacist is on call 24/7.
 Information regarding the pharmacy and pharmacist on duty is given over the medical emergency telephone line by dialing 144.

-Information on vaccinations and other health precautions may be obtained via the Centers for Disease Control and Prevention (CDC) website.
+You can find detailed information on vaccinations and other health precautions on the (CDC) website.
 For information about outbreaks of infectious diseases abroad, consult the infectious diseases section of the World Health Organization (WHO) website, which also contains additional health information for travelers, including detailed country-specific health information.